MarioOjo/UI-Porfolio-Capsule-Corp/README.md

 # Capsule Corp — UI Portfolio

-This repository contains a full-stack demo: a Vite + React frontend and a Node.js/Express backend with a MySQL database.
-It’s configured for easy deployment to Render (frontend + backend) and can use Railway for MySQL hosting.
+This repository contains a full-stack demo: a Vite + React frontend and a Node.js/Express backend with MongoDB.
+It's configured for easy deployment to Render (frontend + backend).

 Quick links